-Pan searing tilapia is the easiest, quickest way to cook fish.
-Not to mention that crispy exterior that pan searing achieves is a great contextual element to your dish.
+Pan searing tilapia is the easiest, quickest way to cook tilapia.
+Not to mention that the crispy exterior that pan-searing achieves is a great contextual element to the final dish.

 - Season both sides of the tilapia with the seasoning blend.

 - Heat oil in a non-stick skillet over medium-high heat.
 You want relatively high heat so that the fish sears in the oil instead of absorbing the oil.